-- 4.1.
-In addition to preparing for the community impact of climate change (wildfires/flooding etc.), we will minimise our own impact.
-Our Environmental Strategy sets out how we plan to reduce our impact on the environment.
-We aim to reduce our impact on the environment and deliver efficiency savings from improved practices. - 4.2.
-Invest in our estate ensuring that our buildings meet modern standards for energy efficiency and have suitable training facilities for operational crews to maintain their competence. - 4.3.
-Capture more data to inform our learning, enabling us to consider the impact on individuals and communities and to refine the range and depth of our services. - 4.4.
-Engage more with community groups, businesses and through established networks.
-We will carry out effective and meaningful engagement activities with our staff, partners, wider stakeholders and communities by offering a range of opportunities for them to get actively involved, have their say and work with us to help shape and improve the service we provide. - 4.5.
-Increase our focus on equality of access to our services, recognising the diversity of our communities. - 4.6.
-Share resources widely with emergency, local authority and public health partners and seek to learn from commercial partners. - 4.7.
-Following repeated attendance at unwanted fire alarms, we will explore options to reduce the costs to the Service. - 4.8.
-We will review and evaluate our approach to reducing unwanted fire alarms.
+- 4.1 In addition to preparing for the community impact of climate change (such as wildfires or flooding), we will minimise our own impact.
+Our Environmental Strategy10 sets out how we plan to reduce our impact on the environment.
+We aim to reduce our impact on the environment and deliver efficiency savings from improved practices. - 4.2 Invest in our estate ensuring that our buildings meet modern standards for energy efficiency and have suitable training facilities for operational crews to maintain their competence. - 4.3 Capture more data to inform our learning, enabling us to consider the impact on individuals and communities and to refine the range and depth of our services. - 4.4 Engage more with community groups, businesses and through established networks.
+We will carry out effective and meaningful engagement activities with our staff, partners, wider stakeholders and communities by offering a range of opportunities for them to get actively involved, have their say and work with us to help shape and improve the service we provide. - 4.5 Increase our focus on equality of access to our services, recognising the diversity of our communities. - 4.6 Share resources widely with emergency, local authority and public health partners and seek to learn from commercial partners. - 4.7 Following repeated attendance at unwanted fire alarms, we will explore options to reduce the costs to the Service. - 4.8 We will review and evaluate our approach to reducing unwanted fire alarms. - 4.9 We will be a partner in the Devon and Cornwall Serious Violence Prevention Partnership. - Bullet added.
+Explanation addition following feedback from Devon and Cornwall Police.